 RL: The exam is a take-home, self-study exam.
 Upon application approval, the exam will be sent to the applicant to complete and return within 45 days.
 It is meant to be an entry level learning exam.

-No. However, it is strongly encouraged that each applicant attends an AAPL review, or purchase the review video.
-AAPL offers several opportunities for its members to sit for both the RPL and CPL exam with and without the recommended review.
+No. However, it is strongly encouraged that each applicant attends an AAPL review, either in person or purchase the live review.
 The review covers all topics on the exams and is designed to assist the applicant in successfully passing all parts of the exam.

-No. Your application must be approved by the Certification Chairman prior to registering for the exam.
+No. Your application must be approved by the Certification Committee chairman prior to registering for the exam.
 See AAPL Policy Manual Article IV-C.

-AAPL will mail a letter to each applicant indicating if you passed or which part(s) of the exam you failed.
+AAPL will also email a letter to each applicant indicating whether you passed or which part(s) of the exam you need to retake and the date by which you have to retake those portions.
 Exact test scores are not released.

 Any applicant who has failed any portion(s) of the CPL examination shall have the opportunity to retake and pass a re-examination of the part(s) so failed only within the two year period as described in Section IV of the AAPL Policy Manual found online and in your Membership Directory.
 Any applicant who has failed any portion(s) of the RPL examination shall have the opportunity to retake and pass a re-examination of the part(s) so failed only within the one year period described in Section IV of the AAPL Policy Manual found online and in your Membership Directory.
 All retakes will be provided the same amount of time to complete the retake section as was allotted in the initial test for that particular section.
 A candidate may request no more than two retakes of any part.
 Failure to pass any section in those two retakes will require the candidate to reapply for approval, pay the required fees and take the entire CPL or RPL examination again.